Ive (group): Name

-The group's name, Ive, is a contraction for "I have".
-It alludes to the idea of showing what "I have" to the audience with confidence, where instead of telling the story of growth, the group tries to portray a "complete girl group" from the start.
+The group's name is meant to evoke the English phrase "I have".
+It refers to the idea of showing what "I have" to the audience with confidence, where instead of telling the story of growth, the group intends to portray a "complete girl group" from the start.

 Career

-2018–2021: Pre-debut activities
+2017–2021: Pre-debut activities

-Wonyoung and Yujin participated in the reality competition series Produce 48 in 2018.
-Wonyoung finished in first place and Yujin finished in fifth place, respectively, becoming members of the project girl group Iz*One.
+Wonyoung and Yujin, representing Starship Entertainment, participated in the reality competition series Produce 48 in 2018, finishing in first place and fifth place respectively, thus becoming members of the project girl group Iz*One.
 They promoted with the group until its disbandment on April 29, 2021.